Skip to content

 GivBack will process your opt-out within 1–2 working days.

 After opt-out: Your system no longer responds to GivBack control signals.
-It will follow your own Eco Mode and Timed Charge schedules exclusively.
+It follows your own Eco Mode and Timed Charge schedules exclusively.
 You're immediately excluded from all future grid service events.

 When to call STS

-System behaviour changed unexpectedly after signing up for GivBack (unexpected charging patterns, mode changes, etc.)
+System behaviour changed unexpectedly after signing up (unexpected charging patterns, mode changes)

-You cannot find the GivBack OAuth token to revoke in the portal's Connected Apps menu
+You cannot find the GivBack OAuth token to revoke in Connected Apps

 Battery is discharging erratically with no explanation in the GivBack event log